-Name of Person or Persons Who Committed the Offense Against You (if known): N Names and Contact Information of any Witnesses:

-- Complainant Signature and Date: Name: Date Once completed, please submit to: For the Internal Use of the Office of Institutional Compliance Only Does th he alleged misconduct meet the definition of Sexual Harassment as provided under Title IX?
-NO Did the YES / N e alleged misconduct occur in the United States?
-NO ne alleged misconduct occur within an employment or education program where NYCPM ontial control?
-NO exhibits ny supportive measures provided to the Complainant during the initial assessment.
-If no supres were provided, note such and provide reasoning: portive alleged misconduct is not within the scope of Title IX, will the alleged misconduct be addresse r policy administered by NYCPM?
+Name of Person or Persons Who Committed the Offense Against You (if known): Names and Contact Information of any Witnesses: Complainant Signature and Date: Name: Once completed, please submit to: Date For the Internal Use of the Office of Institutional Compliance Only s the alleged misconduct meet the definition of Sexual Harassment as provided under Title IX?
+S / NO the alleged misconduct occur in the United States?
+S/NO subs the alleged misconduct occur within an employment or education program where NYCPM etantial control?
+S / NO exhibits any supportive measures provided to the Complainant during the initial assessment.
+If no supsures were provided, note such and provide reasoning: portive anot he alleged misconduct is not within the scope of Title IX, will the alleged misconduct be addressed her policy administered by NYCPM?
 If yes, provide which policy.
-If no, provide reasoning sing.
+If no, provide reasoning ressing.